 Now, there is an advanced targeting technique that can help some businesses when more than one interest is required.

-This advanced targeting is not for everyone, but I have 3 great examples in that above video that should help you understand if this will help you in your business.
+The advanced targeting tool is not for everyone, but I have three great examples in that above video that should help you understand whether or not this tool can help your business.

-Take the time to read Facebook's advertising policies here: https://www.facebook.com/policies/ads/
+Always take the time to read Facebook's advertising policies.
+You can find these policies by clicking here: https://www.facebook.com/policies/ads/

 First, let's study the ads that have worked wonders for some of the world's marketing greats.